 - Consider materials that are less expensive but still durable.

 - Buy the best quality that you can find in store.
 Keep in mind that you can always paint or refinish used furniture, and you can easily dress it up with new cushions and pillows.

 Protection for Materials

-Also, the expense for covers as they add up an extra protective layer for the furniture and expands their longevity.
+Also, the expense for covers add up an extra protective layer for the furniture and expands its longevity.